 What really makes Ilomilo work – beyond its playability – is the way in which the graphics and sound have been designed.
 Yes, I usually hate cutesy characters but here in Ilomilo they somehow work, fitting in well with the 3D world in which they inhabit and the accompanying soundtrack that helps to enhance the surreal landscapes.

 You’ll probably be stunned by the way the puzzle floats above a bizarre background, how the screen flips around when you switch between Ilo and Milo and perhaps even by the gyro-powered movement of the backdrop that enhances the three dimensional illusion.
-When I first played Ilomilo I was amazed that a Windows Phone could do this, but this platform really is great for gaming as well as other tasks (our Windows Phone guide explains further).

 Another great game for Windows Phone, Ilomilo features Xbox Live integration and offers a series of increasingly difficult puzzles against a stunning backdrop of surrealist 3D nonsense.
 I doubt that I’ve overcome my disdain for cutesy, ill-conceived characters, but at least Ilomilo has restored my faith in the writers who create these types of story.